ZeMoProject/ZeMoCode/README.md

 network administrator.
 9. Run command: sudo reboot
 10. After restarting, reconnect by ssh (see step 7)
+11. Run command: sudo raspi-config
+12. Change timezone, language, etc. for your location.
+See http://geek-university.com/raspberry-pi/internationalisation-options/ for more information.
-11. Run command: git clone https://github.com/ZeMoProject/ZeMoCode
+13. Run command: git clone https://github.com/ZeMoProject/ZeMoCode
-12. Run command: bash ~/ZeMoCode/SetupZemo.sh
+14. Run command: bash ~/ZeMoCode/SetupZemo.sh
-13. Respond to prompts:
+15. Respond to prompts:
 	- Enter ZeMo Account name.
 If you have not set one up, you may do so at zemoproject.org
 	- Select configuration:
 		1. **PiTFT 2.4", 2.8" or 3.2" resistive (240x320)**